 WorldSpace Comply has the ability to have infinite projects beneath a single organization, meaning having multiple projects for different domains and URLs.
-The Web Accessibility Team will happily set up any new projects, but below are the directions for Organization members to create them themselves.

 Please be aware that there are particular steps added to this process for the Rutgers instance of WorldSpace Comply.

 Creating the Project

 On the Home Menu page under Quick Links is ‘Create an organization project’.
 Clicking this will begin the process of making a new project.

 The link directs to a blank template with information to submit in order to create a new project.
 The following variables are important to be aware of while filling the form:

 - Create Organization Project for: If your login is associated with multiple Organizations, it is important to ensure the correct one is chosen here from the dropdown menu.

 - Project Name: This is the title for the project and can be labeled however wished.